uw-madison-statclub/Sp_2026_Data_Challenge/README.md

 - A maximum of 5 key metrics that you believe are most helpful to business owners

 What to analyze for your presentation: What attributes do successful businesses share?
 You must decide exactly what information is most critical for a business owner to monitor to be successful.
-We recommend comparing businesses with similar characteristics to isolate the specific attributes that correlate with higher survival rates and better reviews.
+Teams must define and justify what constitutes “success.”
+We recommend comparing businesses of similar types and with similar characteristics to isolate the specific attributes that correlate with higher survival rates and better reviews.

 Alongside the dashboard, your presentation must provide a clear statistical justification explaining why you chose to keep those specific plots and numbers over all other possibilities.

 ### Part 2: The Predictive Component
 To back up your consulting advice with rigorous statistics, you will also complete a predictive modeling task.

 You will be provided with a masked portion of the business sub-dataset where the closure status (whether the business is currently open or permanently closed) has been hidden.
 Your task is to build a model to predict if these specific businesses have closed down.

 ### Evaluation & Final Grading
 Your final submission will be evaluated holistically on both components. **Statistical reasoning and justification would be the focal points of your analysis and presentation.
 You will primarily be judged on how well you are able to provide statistical evidence and use statistical reasoning.** You will also be graded on the clarity, prioritization, and business-value of your presentation part as well as the accuracy of your predictive component.